Need to transport animals?

 Policy Title: Acclimation After Transport

-An RARC veterinarian in their professional judgment may extend the acclimation period or deny the use of an animal for any medical reason.
+- An RARC or WNPRC veterinarian in their professional judgment may extend the acclimation period or deny the use of an animal for any medical reason.

 Author: C. Patten Jr., RARC veterinary unit